A quantum information perspective on meson melting: Introduction and motivation

 \section{Introduction and motivation}

 Emergent phenomena of quantum field theories (QFTs) under extreme conditions can pose significant challenges for their theoretical description both in condensed matter and particle physics \cite{coleman_2015,Greiner_2007,Busza:2018rrf,Berges:2020fwq}.
-Many problems of this type originate from quantum chromodynamics (QCD) and so is the main actor in the present article: the melting of mesons~\cite{Rothkopf:2019ipj,Friman:2011zz}.
-With quantum technologies offering a significant long-term promise for studying fundamental physics problems, we believe it is the right time to frame the problem of melting of bound states using their native language of quantum information.
+Many problems of this type are motivated by quantum chromodynamics (QCD), as is the focus of this article: the melting of mesons~\cite{Rothkopf:2019ipj,Friman:2011zz}.
 The phenomenon of meson melting, i.e. the breakdown of bound states into their elementary constituents at high enough temperatures, is of fundamental interest in QCD, where it is relevant for the physics of the early universe and for the understanding of nuclear collisions.
-Whereas a full explanation of the process from first principles is not available, the current phenomenological description understands the meson melting as a dynamical process in which out-of-equilibrium mesons interact with a thermal background~\cite{Rothkopf:2019ipj}.
+Whereas a full explanation of the process from first principles is not available, the current phenomenological description understands the meson melting as a dynamical process in which out of equilibrium mesons interact with a thermal background~\cite{Rothkopf:2019ipj}.
+This phenomenology is not exclusive of QCD, though, but can be explored in other models that exhibit mesons in their spectrum.